Pylons/pyramid/docs/quick_tour.rst

 Configuration with ``.ini`` files
 =================================

 Earlier in *Quick Tour* we first met Pyramid's configuration system.
 At that point we did all configuration in Python code.
 For example, the port number chosen for our HTTP server was right there in Python code.
 Our scaffold has moved this decision and more into the ``development.ini`` file:

 .. literalinclude:: quick_tour/package/development.ini
     :language: ini

 Let's take a quick high-level look.
-First the ``.ini`` file is divided into sections:
+First the ``.ini`` file is divided into
+sections:

-- ``[app:hello_world]`` configures our WSGI app
+- ``[app:main]`` configures our WSGI app

-- ``[pipeline:main]`` sets up our WSGI "pipeline"

 - ``[server:main]`` holds our WSGI server settings